We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 According to the New York Food Museum, records of pickles date back to 2030 B.C., when travelers from India helped start a custom of preserving cucumbers in the Tigris Valley.

 Pickling cucumbers requires three main ingredients: cucumbers, salt, and water.

 Lactobacillus bacteria, which normally cover the vegetable’s skin, can ferment the cucumber.
 However, commercial manufacturers usually remove these beneficial probiotic bacteria during processing and add vinegar instead.

 After several weeks of curing, the cucumbers have transformed into pickles and are ready to eat.
 The juice is what surrounds the pickles in the jar.

 Bottom line: Pickling is a simple way to preserve cucumbers and other foods, using salt, water, and sometimes vinegar.

-Around 3.5 ounces (oz) of pickle juice contains the following nutrients:
+Around 3.5 ounces (oz) of pickle juice

 - carbohydrates: 0.4 grams

 - calcium: 1–5% of the recommended dietary intake (RDI)

 - magnesium: 3% of the RDI